-Executive Guide to Generative AI, LLMs, AI Workflows & Agents
+Exec Guide to Generative AI, LLMs & Agentic AI

-Artificial intelligence is no longer experimental — it is a practical lever for business transformation.
+Artificial intelligence is no longer experimental.
+It is a practical lever for business transformation.
 Yet the terms we use can blur the real differences between capabilities.
-This guide clarifies the language of modern AI and codifies the 4-pillar maturity framework — Generative AI & LLMs, AI Workflows, AI Agents, and Agentic AI — so leaders can sequence adoption and deliver outcomes with confidence.
+This guide clarifies the language of modern AI and codifies the 4-pillar maturity framework (Generative AI and LLMs, AI Workflows, AI Agents, and Agentic AI) so leaders can sequence adoption and deliver outcomes with confidence.

 What you will take away